-Let's say you have just deployed NG Firewall and once you did, you noticed your throughput slow down to a crawl.
+Let's say you have just deployed NG Firewall, you've noticed your throughput slow down to a crawl.
 There are several things that could cause this kind of behavior and we'll do our best to pinpoint them here:

 - Go to Config > Network > Advanced > QoS.
 Make sure that your bandwidth values are accurate.
 If the values are too high or too low, you will notice throughput issues.